DEXter

 Getting Everything Running

-To make things easier for everyone, a docker-compose.yml
+To make things easier for everyone, a docker-compose.yml has been provided that gets everything running in one easy step.

 git clone https://github.com/whiteblock/dexter.git